I Spy (1965 TV series): Syndication

-In September 1982, the religious cable channel Christian Broadcasting Network began airing I Spy nationwide on weeknights at 8:00 PM and continued to do so for the next 2+ years.
-In 1986, Nick at Nite added I Spy to its evening lineup at 9:00 and continued to air the program until the Fall of 1987.
+In September 1982, the religious cable channel Christian Broadcasting Network began airing I Spy nationwide on weeknights at 8:00 PM and continued to do so until 1985.
+In May 4, 1986, Nick at Nite added I Spy to its evening lineup at 9:00 and continued to air the program until September 9, 1988.
 In 2011, I Spy aired twice a day, six days a week, on FamilyNet.
 The series also airs in the United States on broadcast television channels Retro Television Network and the Soul of the South Network.
 In 2015, reruns of I Spy were pulled by the Aspire and Cozi TV networks as a result of allegations of sexual assault by Cosby.